aulb/yaponiya-api/README.md

 There are three simple GET APIs implemented for this project (under 'app.js').
 In addition, a streaming API proxy from Twitter (under 'app-stream.js') is also implemented for the realtime part of this webapp.
 The APIs are RESTfully named and implemented using express.js, mongodb, and redis.

+# Files of Interest
+## /controllers/api.js
+The code for serving the three GET APIs.

+## /controllers/utils/mongo-utils.js
+The code for grabbing and parsing data from mongodb.

+## /controllers/utils/svg-utils.js
+The code for opening and parsing SVG files.
+The files are grabbed from kanjivg.tagaini.net.

 # API
 ## /api/kanji/:kanji
 Returns information about a specific kanji.
 If specified character is not a kanji returns nothing and 404.
 More information of how the json schema look like at 'schema/kanji-schema.json'.

 *Example*
 % `curl http://yaponiya.reblws.me:5000/api/kanji/明`

 `{"id":2664,"reading":{"nanori":["あきら","あけ","あす","きら","け","さや","さやか","とし","はる","み","め"],...}`

 % `curl http://yaponiya.reblws.me:5000/api/kanji/test`

 `{}`

 ## /api/order/:type